 Where do I go when I get to court?

 When you get to the Family Court,go to the clerk’s office to get started.The clerk’s office can tell you next steps.

 Every county except for Dutchess has a probation office that assists in completing family court forms.
 However, not every probation office assists with the same forms.
 It is best to speak to the clerk in your county first.
 In Dutchess County, there are other agencies that may be able to assist you.

 What happens next?

 The clerk or probation officer will give you the forms to fill out and return.
 They cannot give you legal advice.
 Bring a pen with you.
-Some of the documents may need to be notarized.
-This means that you will have to sign the documents in front of a notary public.
+Some of the forms may need to be notarized.
+This means that you will have to sign the forms in front of a notary public.

 Note that the clerk has to let you file your case.
-Only a judge can make a decision about whether or not the court has jurisdiction (joor-is-DIK-shuhn) over your case.
-Jurisdiction means having the power to make a decision in a case.
+Only a judge can make a decision about whether or not the court has jurisdiction.
+Jurisdiction means having the legal authority to make a decision in a case.

 What should I bring to my first court date?

 Bring a copy of your petition.
 Also bring any other documents that may be important to your case, such as your photo ID, birth certificates, old court orders, photographs, police reports, receipts, bank statements, and school records.
 You also may need to bring a notarized Affidavit of Service.
 This is a piece of paper that shows that the respondent was served with the petition in the correct way.
 You should have been given a blank Affidavit of Service when you filed your petition.
 The Affidavit of Service must be completed by the person who serves the respondent.
 Anyone 18 years or older who is not a party to the case can serve the petition.
 For more information on service, see the Family Legal Care guide, “Serving Court Papers.”

 Where should I go on my first court date?